cunarist/class-transform/README.md

 to ensure clean transformation.

 However, sometimes more advanced types might be needed.
-In such cases, you can use class methods to process the data from the basic values in the class.
+In such cases, you can use getter and setter methods to process the data from the basic values in the class.

 ```javascript